 Our syrup is thick and a red-brownish color and is sweet and robust with notes of brown sugar and molasses.
 We recommend taking two tablespoons with each of your meals three times per day, or you can also add two tablespoons to smoothies, shakes, or oatmeal.

-Our Blue Zones Nicoya products support the centenarian community of Nicoya, Costa Rica.
-We dedicate a percentage of all our sales directly to their families.
+Our Blue Zones Nicoya products and proceeds support the centenarian community of Nicoya, Costa Rica.
 At the same time, Blue Zones Nicoya has its production facilities in the area, which in turn provide direct and indirect jobs to the community.
 Blue Zones Nicoya also develops the Macaw Project, which helps reinsert Macaw populations to the Nicoya Peninsula.

 Hearts of Palm

 Nutrient-dense and low fat, hearts of palm come from the inner core and growing bud of certain types of palm trees, including coconut, palmetto, jucara, and others.
 Hearts of palm are crunchy like asparagus, look much like artichoke stalks without the tips, and have a flavor that’s similar to that of artichoke hearts.